arc42/patterns.arc42.org-site/_pages/home.md

 One of this keywords ([<font color="#dd354b"><b>cpsa-f</b></font>](/keywords/#cpsa-f)) stands out - it denotes those patterns that are mentioned in the [iSAQB](http://isaqb.org) software architecture foundation curriculum.
+Their knowledge might be required in [CPSA-F](http://www.isaqb.org/certifications/foundation-level/) examinations.

 ## Literature disagreement